No matter the season, there are dozens of things to do in Big Sky to keep you busy.

 - 13. Visit the Historic Crail Ranch Museum

 - 14. Go to Music in the Mountains

 - Best Restaurants in Big Sky

-While visiting Big Sky, I felt rejuvenated, relaxed, and refreshed from spending time in the charming ski town and the surrounding great outdoors.
+I visit Big Sky as often as I can.
+While visiting Big Sky, I feel rejuvenated, relaxed, and refreshed from spending time in the charming ski town and the surrounding great outdoors.

 Nestled in the Big Sky meadow with the iconic Lone Peak towering over the town, Big Sky is full of beauty and possibility.

-Whenever I visit, I find myself finding new outdoor activities to try as well as charming new restaurants and breweries.
+Whenever I visit, I find myself finding new outdoor activities to try as well as charming new restaurants, breweries and other Big Sky attractions.

 In this guide, I’ll share my picks for the top 15 best things to do in Big Sky, Montana.

 More Things To Do in Montana